 We’re proud to have robust and involved LGBTQA groups and organizations all across Hopkins.
 If you have corrections or additional resources to list here, email firstname.lastname@example.org to let us know.

 LGBTQA Student Groups

 The Diverse Sexuality and Gender Alliance (DSAGA) is the LGBTQA undergraduate student organization on the Homewood Campus.
-Everyone (grads and undergraduates alike) is welcome to attend meetings held every Monday at 9:30PM in Mattin 160.
-Find us on Facebook.
+Everyone (grads and undergraduates alike) is welcome to attend meetings held every Monday at 9:30 PM.
+Find more on our DSAGA Facebook page.

-PRISM is an advocacy group at the Peabody Institute of the Johns Hopkins University for those in the LGBTQ spectrum.
+Peabody Organization for Diverse Identities (PODI) is an advocacy group at the Peabody Institute of the Johns Hopkins University for those in the LGBTQ spectrum.

 Out For Business is Johns Hopkins Carey Business School’s LGBTQA Club.
 We are dedicated to building a community where members can socialize and network.

 Staff and Faculty LGBTQA Groups

 The Applied Physics Lab hosts Allies in the Workplace, which advocates for a non-discriminatory and diverse working environment, and specifically for issues of importance to the gay, lesbian, bisexual, and transgender community and supporters.
 And check out their article on National Coming Out Day.